kubernetes-sigs/kwok/site/content/en/docs/generated/kwokctl_delete_cluster.md

 ### Options

 ```
   -h, --help                help for cluster
+      --kubeconfig string   The path to the kubeconfig file that will remove the deleted cluster (default "~/.kube/config")
 ```

 ### Options inherited from parent commands